MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 ## What to consider?

 When configuring or customizing work tracking tools, you'll want to consider the tools your teams use and how they will use them.
-Whether your teams follow Scrum, Kanban, or some combination of Scrumban, you can gain the most advantage of the Azure Boards tools by understanding how you can configure and customize them.
+Whether your teams follow Scrum, Kanban, or some combination of Scrumban, you can gain the most advantage of the Azure Boards tools by understanding the dependencies they have on configurations and customizations.

 The primary items to consider as you structure your project are:

-At a project level:
+**At a project level**:
 - How many teams you want to define
+- How to structure area paths to support portfolio management views
+- Field customizations
+- Work item type customizations or custom work item types
+- Portfolio backlog customizations
 - Workflow customizations
-- Field customizations

-At a team level:
+**At a team level**:
 - How you'll use your product backlog to plan and prioritize your work
 - Whether you'll track bugs as requirements or as tasks, or not use bugs at all
 - Whether or not you'll use tasks to track time and capacity